Edraye0g/Edraye0g/README.md

 I'm Rayeed, a biomedical engineering student based in Bangladesh

-I am currently working on cancer genomics and biomedical informatics.
+I am currently working on cancer genomics and biomedical informatics as a research assistant.
 I am enthusiast about simulation based projects on computational psychiatry and neuroeconomics.

-I use softwares like MATLAB, SimVascular, SimScale, OpenFOAM.
-For  embedded projects, I use proteus and arduino IDE.
-Recently gaining knowledge on PsychoPy, MNE-Python and fMRI.

-Fun Facts:
+Facts:
 1. I like gaining knowledge.
-2. I am a fast learner.
-3. I am an essentialist.
+2. I am an essentialist.
-4. I want an owl.
+3. I want an owl.

 **Read my literature reviews**